 If you are a total beginner, learning a new language via a Mobile App or occasional online tutoring can help.

-But what if your goal is to pass the C1/C2 French DALF exam to become a language specialist like translators or interpreters?
+But what if you aim to pass the C1/C2 French DALF exam to become a language specialist, such as a translator or interpreter?

 It is tricky to achieve advanced knowledge, especially if your target isn’t one of the simplest languages.